markstringer-dti/markstringer-dti.github.io/dti.md

 What are we doing that's so vital?
 What we're doing is honouring the three pillars of empirical process - transparency, inspection and adaptation.When are we doing this?
 All the time, but one time when we're especially doing it, is when we're driving a car.

 Just think about it, when you're driving a car down the road, you need transparency.
 You need to be able to see out of the windscreen.
 If the windscreen is covered in mud, or being washed with buckets of rain, or frosted up with ice, that's bad.
 Preferably, you'd like to also be able to see behind you through your mirrors - so the wing mirrors need to be there and the back windscreen needs to also be clear.
 When you're driving, before you even start moving, you need transparency.
-And if you don't have it, things can go wrong very quickly.
+And if you don't have it, things can go wrong fast.

 But transparency isn't enough.
 If you're driving, it isn't enough for the windscreen to be clear, you need to actually look out of it.
 If you're not looking out of the windscreen and checking your mirrors, if instead, say you're checking messages on your phone, or distract and desperately trying to brush scalding hot coffee out of you lap, this is also not good.
 Transparency isn't enough.
 You need inspection.